michal-h21/luatex-harfbuzz-shaper/README.md

 - how to support complex scripts such as Arabic, where glyphs depends even on things like line start/end, hyphenation, etc.?
 - how does Sile support OpenType features?
 I can't get it to work.
-- math isn't working, as well as hboxes and probably many other things.
+- hboxes sometimes aren't processd with shaper, because of a bug which causes infinite loop.
 Did I say this is a proof of concept?